ichiyan/flutter-Openwhyd-API/README.md

 - Log Out (connected to API)
 - Forget Password? (connected to API)
 - Register (validated through validation_mixin)
-- Hot Tracks (show hot tracks & liked tracks)
+- Hot Tracks (show hot tracks and liked tracks)
 - Playlist (show playlists, show tracks in playlist, create new playlist, add track in playlist)
 - Tracks (show liked tracks, play tracks, add new track)
-- Player (plays video of tracks from YT and mp3 audio)
+- Video Player (plays video of tracks from YouTube)
+- Audio Player (plays audio, supports play/pause, fast forward, fast rewind, and repeat)

 NOTE:
-- user can't like tracks that have been removed (Openwhyd's Hot Tracks continues to display tracks that have been removed)
+- users can't like tracks that have been removed (Openwhyd's Hot Tracks continues to display tracks that have been removed)
 - Registration is not connected to the API
+- Non-YT links play a sample audio from the internet since Openwhyd doesn't directly provide links to audio streams